eea/eea.docker.plone/instance/README.md

 that it must be mounted at `/opt/plone/buildout.cfg` inside the container.
 Keep in mind that this option will trigger a rebuild at container creation and might cause delay, based on your configuration.
 It is unadvised to use this option to install many packages, because they will have to be reinstalled every time a container is created.
+To speed up deployment, you may want to build your custom image.
+See the next section for examples on how to accomplish this task.

-### Extend the image with a custom configuration file
+### Extend the image with custom buildout configuration files

-Additionaly, in case you need to considerably change the base configuration of this image, you can extend it with your configuration.
-You can write Dockerfile like this
+For this you have the possibility to override:

+* `versions.cfg` - provide your custom Plone and Add-ons versions
+* `sources.cfg`  - provide un-released Plone Add-ons
+* `base.cfg`     - customize everything

+Bellow is an example of `Dockerfile` to build a custom version of Plone with your custom versions of packages based on this image:

-    FROM eeacms/plone-instance:latest
+    FROM eeacms/plone-instance

-    # Add your configuration file
-    COPY path/to/configuration/file /opt/plone/base.cfg
+    COPY versions.cfg /opt/plone/versions.cfg
-    # Rebuild
-    RUN /opt/plone/bin/buildout -c /opt/plone/base.cfg
+    RUN ./install.sh

 and then run

-   $ docker build -t your-image-name:your-image-tag path/to/Dockerfile
+    $ docker build -t plone:custom .

+In the same way you can provide custom `sources.cfg` and `base.cfg` or all of them together.

 ### ZEO client